Shaheen Siddique

 Shaheen Siddique (born 21 February 1989) is an Indian actor who appears in Malayalam films.
 The son of film actor Siddique, Shaheen made his debut with the Malayalam film Pathemari (2015) directed by National Award winner Salim Ahamed.
 He plays the role of Mammootty's son in the film.
 He also starred in director G. Marthandan's second directorial venture titled Acha Dhin (2015).
-His height is 5.7 feet.

 Personal life

 Shaheen completed his schooling from The Choice School.
 After his education, Shaheen took business as his career, appearing in films occasionally.
+He is married to Amrutha Das with whom he has a daughter, born on July 10, 2024.